-Our experts not only offer you advice on everything track cycling, they write your training programs, they teach you tactics, help you set up your bike, help you with your nutrition and planning, make sure you’re injury free, ensure you’re strong & fast and motivate you to help you overcome mental barriers and break through to success!
+Our team not only offers you advice on everything track cycling, they write your training programs, they teach you tactics, help you set up your bike, help you with your nutrition and planning, make sure you’re injury free, ensure you’re strong & fast and motivate you to help you overcome mental barriers and break through to success!

 This page is here to help you master the elements of becoming an awesome track cyclist!
 And by ‘elements’ we mean…

 Before you do anything, you need to make sure your bike is set up properly.

 Setting your bike up correctly is crucial to maximising performance, and injury-prevention.

 If your bike hasn’t been set up correctly for you, you run the risk of poor efficiency, poor muscle recruitment and poor aerodynamics which will lead to poor performance.

 Additionally, you run the risk of acquiring knee, hip, back and array of other injuries which can put you out for months, years, and sometimes the rest of your cycling career.

 Sometimes it can be a very fine line between comfort and performance, and this needs to be taken into consideration when initially setting up your bike.

 It is also essential that your set up is reassessed on a semi-frequent basis, particularly as you become stronger, more flexible, and more efficient.